christinerose/PracticeRepo/create_PR.md

   ![Suggest Changes](https://github.com/christinerose/PracticeRepo/blob/main/Images/suggestions.png)

   Mouse over the + signs down the left column until it turns blue, as shown, next to the line you wish to address.
-You can either leave a normal comment here, asking a question or just making a broad suggestions, or you can click on the icon circled.
+You can either leave a normal comment here, asking a question or just making a broad suggestions, or you can click on the icon circled above.

   That little paper icon with the + inside enables you to make suggested changes.
 It copies the line in the comment box.
-Make your suggested changes there.
-Write any comments or explanation you have about your suggestion beneath those botton three backticks. `[```]`
+Then make your suggested changes directly in the copied text.
+Write any comments or explanation you have about your suggestion beneath those bottom three backticks. `[```]`

   To comment on or make suggests for multiple lines, click the blue + and drag it over the lines you wish to address.